rkuma183/wilsonmar.github.io/_posts/2017-02-11-machine-learning.md

 it did so by "brute force", by using a supercomputer to analyze the outcome of every possible move, looking further ahead than any human possibly could.

-In 2016, IBM's Watson software beat the Jeopardy game champion by "learning" from books and encyclopedias.
+In 2016, IBM's Watson software beat top Jeopardy game champions by "learning" from books and encyclopedias.
+IBM only created the program that enables the computer to learn.
 The software makes use of a "model" from <strong>example</strong> inputs to make predictions vs. following strictly static program instructions (logic defined by human developers).
-IBM only created the program that enables the computer to learn.

 In 2017, the top ranked player in the Chinese game Go was
 <a target="_blank" href="https://www.nytimes.com/2017/05/23/business/google-deepmind-alphago-go-champion-defeat.html">